The liberal studies distribution blocks are described below.Aesthetic and Humanistic Inquiry

 scientific knowledge and technologies to problem solving.
 Laboratory Science

 courses increase students’ ability to apply the scientific method to understand

 a variety of physical and biological phenomena.
 Students will also learn to

 employ the logic and techniques of scientific inquiry and thereby develop an

 understanding of the basis and limits of contemporary scientific knowledge.

 Courses in this block also address the impact of technology on the human

 condition and the natural world.

 Search courses that satisfy the Science and Applied

-strategies are used to study human behavior and social,
+and theoretical strategies are used to study human behavior and social,

 Search courses that satisfy the Social and Political Worlds requirement.